-- You have extra lubrication.
-As I’ve written in the past, lube increases pleasure for both you and your partner.
+Lube increases pleasure for both you and your partner.
 Just because you have this jumpstart, however, doesn’t mean you should skip foreplay all together.
 When you get aroused your body experiences many different changes that ready it for sex.
-2 Giving your body enough time for these to happen is especially important for period sex because…
+These include blood flowing to your vulva, your vagina “tenting,” and your cervix moving up and back.
+Giving your body enough time for these to happen is especially important for period sex.

-- Orgasms are easier + stronger.
 Due to both the extra lubrication and the period hormones running through your body, you may be more sensitive and feel each stroke or thrust more intensely.
-This not only means you should spend more time on foreplay but also that your orgasms may feel different (in a pleasurable way!).
+This not only means you should spend more time on foreplay but also that your orgasms may feel different.

-- You satisfy your urges.
-You might find yourself super horny during your period (even if you’re bloated, crampy, etc).
-This is due to the wonderful mix of hormones coursing through your body.
+Some people find themselves more horny during their period.
+Yes, even if you’re bloated, crampy, etc. This is due to the wonderful mix of hormones coursing through your body.
 As long as your partner’s game, go for it.
 When you want it and your partner does too the sex is even sexier + feels better.
 As a bonus, you or your partner may be even more turned on by the fact that taboo nature of period sex.

-- Its more intimate.
-In addition to feeling horny, many women report feeling more loving and ready to receive during their period.
+In addition to feeling horny, many people with periods report feeling more loving and ready to receive during their bleed.
 This can make for sexy time that is extra intimate, special, or intense in the best possible way.

 While the benefits of period sex are many, there are some negatives too.
 The good news is that all of these are super easy to take care of.

 - It can be messy.
 We feel like this one is pretty obvious…